Esgrove/othellogame/othello_kotlin/README.md

 ./gradlew run
 ```

-Or with shell script:
+With shell script:

 ```shell
 ./build.sh
 ```

-Build script will produce a standalone jar using [Shadow](https://github.com/johnrengelman/shadow)
+The build script will produce a standalone jar using [Shadow](https://github.com/johnrengelman/shadow)
 that can then be run with:

 ```shell